 Because they can’t easily replicate distance, or the imperfections real networks experience, organizations don’t know how a specific object storage system will hold up under peak loads nor the impact adding additional workloads will have on performance.
 This lack of knowledge leads most organizations to either under or over-provision for bandwidth which can lead to costly fixes or wasted resources.
 The ability to pinpoint the exact bandwidth requirements saves organizations from overspending.

-Before migrating to cloud object storage, organizations should take the opportunity to test object storage workloads against different service providers.
+Before migrating to cloud object storage, organizations should start stress testing cloud applications and object storage workloads against different service providers.
 Providers use varying technology and offer different architectures which could impact performance and overall costs.
 Multi-tenant (public) architecture for example, may affect latency, throughput, or loss differently than single-tenant (private) architecture.
 Using network emulators to test the performance of different providers can help to decide which is a better fit for your organization.

 It is important to test cloud object storage behavior over unreliable and challenging “real-world” networks during the entire development & deployment lifecycle.